 Become an Expert Voice

-Our Expert Voices are people who have had first-hand experience of end-of-life care as a carer, family member or friend.
-They represent the voice of patients and carers and the group plays a key role in providing advice to help improve our services and develop new ideas.
+If you have first-hand experience of end-of-life care as a carer, family member or friend, as an Expert Voice you can help us improve our services and develop new ideas.

 Become a Helper Volunteer